Skip to content

 Impact → When backstage issues (health, finances, relationships) collapse, the whole show crumbles.

-The Mistake → You treat every decision as irreversible.
+The mistake → Treating every decision as irreversible.

 Impact → Fear of making the wrong choice immobilizes you.
 The delay, not the decision, is what sidelines you.